Legal services

 When is this becoming law?

-The Bill is currently making its way through Parliament and the Regulatory Policy Committee forecast that the Bill could become law from 2026 onwards.
+The Bill is currently making its way through Parliament and the Regulatory Policy Committee forecast that the Bill could become law later in 2026.

 Important: once the Bill becomes law, further regulations from the Secretary of State will provide when the Act will come into effect.